nathiss/nathiss.github.io/src/content/articles/beginnings-are-hard/index.md

 Using that framework I've built a web journal.
 The idea was that at any moment I could use one of my devices to create a new journal entry.
 They were automatically sorted by creation date and tagged with tokens retrieved from the entry's content.
-The latter deserves a bit more digging into.
-Let's consider the following entry:
+The latter deserves a bit more digging into, so let's consider the following entry:

 > Lorem ipsum @dolor sit amet, consectetur adipiscing elit.
 Aliquam sed eleifend magna. @Quisque venenatis ex ex, a
 > suscipit purus iaculis ac.
 Sed @lacinia tincidunt nunc vitae consectetur.